 Recognize your place and role in the relationship.
-You can inspire those you influence in a proper way that works toward a pattern of healthy relationship.
+You can inspire those you influence in a proper way that works toward a pattern of healthy relationships.
 It is never your place to undermine, even though this can be a temptation.
 You want to be viewed as a wonderful, nice, kind person, in the eyes of your grandchild, niece, nephew, and the viewing public, but you are actually building walls of offense by indulging in your self-centered desires.

 When we undermine those in authority, we are acting out of disobedience to God’s established pattern and His proscribed method.
 We are inviting failure into the multi-generational relationship.
 This can be changed once we recognize this in ourselves and humbly receive correction.
 It doesn’t feel good but it does pay large rewards for everyone.
-There is much I have had in learn regarding this and have made necessary changes to move forward!
+There is much I have had to learn regarding this and have made the necessary changes to move forward!
 And it’s been worth it all.

-Oftentimes as parents you will not work on a solution because you are unwilling to discuss and deal with the situation, but you must.
+Oftentimes as parents, you will not work on a solution because you are unwilling to discuss and deal with the situation, but you must.
 If either one of you is ignoring the problem and bringing confusion into your child-raising, humble yourself and confront one another in love (Ephesians 4:15).
 You are the parents, work this out between yourselves; do not bring further harm to your children or USE the children to display your differences.
 Develop a united front in your mission; get good counsel so that you do not put your burden upon your children.

 Hold your lane so that well-meaning relatives are not tempted to cross over into it and drive your family’s car.

 Photo Credit: Canva, Pixabay